 A Guide To SSPRD (Specialist Skills & Post-Registration) funding 2020-21

-Specialist Skills and Post Registration Development (SSPRD) Funding for 2020-21 has not yet been confirmed by Health Education England Yorkshire & Humber.
-It has been agreed within the South Yorkshire Delivery Group that, due to budget constraints, access to training courses will now need to be signed off by the SY&B Primary Care Workforce and Training Hub.
+It has been agreed within the South Yorkshire Delivery Group that, due to budget constraints, access to training courses must be signed off by the SY&B Primary Care Workforce and Training Hub.
 This is to ensure that courses are aligned to local priorities and that practices can confirm their support for learners.

 This page is designed to answer some ‘frequently asked questions’ about SSPRD funding and to guide you through the application process.